iavcoelho/NEF_emulator/README.md

 ### 2. via the same docker `bridge` network

 If you develop your NetApp as a container, the easiest way to establish a bi-directional communication would be to `attach` it to the pre-existing bridge network that the NEF_emulator containers use:
- - this bridge network is automatically created whenever you `docker-compose up` a project, in our case if CAPIF Core Function is integrated with NEF then the docker network is named as `services_default`.
-If NEF Emulator is used **without** CAPIF Core Function then the network is named as `nef_emulator_services_default`
+ - this bridge network is automatically created whenever you `docker-compose up` a project, in our case that would probably be named as `nef_emulator_default`
  - Docker will provide automatic DNS resolution between these containers names
  - your NetApp will be able to connect to the NEF_emulator at `http://backend`
  - the NEF_emulator will be able to connect to your NetApp at `http://your_netapp_container_name:9999`